 We continually invest in our campuses to ensure that all our students have access to the most up-to-date teaching and research facilities.
 Major campus developments include the iconic Blizard Building, home to some of the largest open-plan laboratories in Europe, and our recently opened Dentistry Building, the UK’s first new dental school in forty years.
 Upcoming developments include the planned Life Sciences Building, which will play a key role in the regeneration of the wider Whitechapel area following the arrival of Crossrail.

-Set to open in January 2017, our brand new Graduate Centre will include 7,700 square metres of learning and teaching space including a 200-seat lecture theatre, a landscaped courtyard, a student enterprise ‘hub’, and 24-hour work areas tailored specifically to the needs and working patterns of postgraduates.
-It will also be the new home for the School of Economics and Finance.
+Our new Graduate Centre offers 7,700sqm of learning and teaching space including a 200-seat lecture theatre, a landscaped courtyard, a student enterprise ‘hub’, and 24-hour work areas tailored specifically to the needs and working patterns of postgraduates.
+It is also the new home for the School of Economics and Finance.

 Studentships and bursaries

 Each year we offer a generous support package of scholarships, bursaries and studentships to newly-qualified postgraduate applicants.
-Last year we awarded scholarships and studentships to a total of over £10 million.
+Last year, some 550 masters students benefited from scholarships.
 This year we will be making a similar investment to support the next generation of research students.
 Awards are available to both home and overseas students.
 Find out more about funding your Masters and funding your PhD.

-We welcome students and staff from 155 countries who play a vital part in the life of the university.
+We welcome students and staff who represent some 162 nationalities making us one of the most internationally diverse universities in the world (Times Higher Education World University rankings 2017).
 Our staff also conduct international research, travel to international conferences and we have many links with leading universities overseas.